 OVERALL - I enjoyed Origin.
 It surprised me in many ways, which is always a refreshing thing.
 The story explored a popular theme in an interesting new way, and though the characters could have been a bit more dynamic, they played their parts well enough.
 And the animation is just gorgeous.
 If you're a fan of the technology/humanity versus nature stuff, I would definitely check this out. read more

-The introductory paragraph goes here.
-After reading the synopsys, you would probably think this movie was something for Studio Ghibli to create.
-And the truth is, it's not only obviously inspired by Miyazaki's [early] works, it feels more like the creators were moved by Castle in the Sky, Nausicaa, and Princess Mononoke so much they tried their best to recreate their story and some of the characters here.
-Which was a decision that both made the movie as good as it was, and ironically, hurt it the most.
+After reading the synopsis, you would probably think this movie was something for Studio Ghibli to create.
+And the truth is, it's not just obviously inspired by Miyazaki's [early] works—it feels more like the creators were moved by Laputa, Nausicaa, and Princess Mononoke so much they tried their best to outright rehash their story and some of the characters here.
+Which, admittedly, was a decision that both made the movie as good as it was, and ironically, hurt it the most.

-The similarities are in fact so intense they are almost archtypal.
-We have a brave and self-defying main character, a confrontation between natural and industrial civilisation (with the usual "embrace the nature" underlying theme), and all the other themes seen commonly in such movies.
-It doesn't make it bad or uninteresting, but the glaring unoriginality and certain lack of proper explanation for many events that didn't quite made sense (up to the point when it leads me to believe the screenplay writer was so obsessed with some aspects of the storyline they decided to postpone the elaboration of the others until it was too late to elaborate anything) make me drop the score mark.
-It's good and fun to watch, but not anything we haven't seen before — more precisely, it contains zero original ideas, and it's good for the creators that they used good enough ideas to borrow.
+The similarities are in fact so intense it would be easy to confuse with the aforementioned movies.
+We have here a remarkably comprehensive reproduction of Miyazaki-specific clichés, from the brave and selfless protagonist down to a confrontation between natural and industrial civilization (with the usual "we should embrace the nature" undercurrent).
+Now this doesn't make this movie bad or uninteresting per se, but you have to consider the glaring lack of originality and, perhaps more importantly, proper explanation for many events that didn't quite made sense—up to the point where it leads me to believe the screenplay writer was so obsessed with some aspects of the story they decided to postpone explaining the rest until it was too late to explain anything.
+It's mildly fun to watch, but not anything we haven't seen before—more precisely, it contains just about zero original ideas, and its only saving grace in this respect is choosing good enough ideas to borrow.

-To move on to the better aspects of the movie, let's say the animation is brilliant — and it really is.
-I would love to see a little more detail in character design, but the rest was very good: the landscapes were richly colored, the machinery was fluidly animated, and everything generally was a big treat for the eyes — especially in high definition version, which is the one I recommend to watch.
-To put it shortly, everything was made right and up to date — no complaints here.
+To move on to the better aspects of the movie, let's say the animation is brilliant—and it really is.
+I would love to see a little more detail in character design, but the rest was very good: lush landscapes, fluidly animated machinery, and everything in general being a treat for the eye (make sure to watch it in HD!).
+To put it shortly, everything visual was superb—no complaints here.

 Sound work was alright, but nothing to write home about.
-It blended well with the events and represented them fine, but wasn't otherwise memorable.
+It matched the visuals convincingly and did well to represent them, but wasn't otherwise memorable.